jackdunsford/gnar-respiratory-analysis/README.md

 The **gnar.py** file contains the analysis code.

-The **spirometry.py** file is a module integrated into the gnar.py code but can function as a stand alone library creation and analysis of MEFV curves (see below for more info).
+The **spirometry.py** file is a module integrated into the gnar.py code but can function as a stand alone library for creation and analysis of MEFV curves.

-The **settings.py** is where data will be inputted, analysis and output settings are adjusted, and where gnar.py is executed.
+The **settings.py** is where data folders will be inputted, analysis and output settings are adjusted, and where gnar.py is executed.

 ## Input